Motivating Innovation with a Misspecified Roadmap

-Theorem \ref{thm:dynamic:trap-scaleup}.2 is a negative consequence demonstrating that organizations will fail to scale up projects no matter how valuable they become after early breakthroughs.
-That is, even very high-powered post-success bonuses will fail to sustain innovation precisely when the organization would most benefit from scaling up (or ``doubling down'' on) early discoveries.
-In contrast, early failures can have the opposite effect on continued innovation: when $\theta_L$ is small, failure is well explained by the roadmap, so the LLR update keeps $\lambda_2(0)$ low and expands incentive capacity (Observation \ref{prop:dynamic:capacity-lb}, Corollary \ref{cor:dynamic:failure-impl}).
+Theorem \ref{thm:dynamic:trap-scaleup}.(2) is the main economic consequence of breakthrough traps.
+It shows that in such a trap, the principal loses all incentive leverage over post-breakthrough innovation.
+Recall that the scale-up multiplier $\xi$ in \eqref{eq:multiplier} raises the principal's payoff only on histories in which the agent innovates early, succeeds, and then continues innovating.
+Notice, however, that Theorem \ref{thm:dynamic:trap-scaleup}.(1) rules out this continuation action after success.
+Thus, even high-powered post-success incentives can fail to sustain innovation precisely at the stage where the project becomes more valuable to an organization.
+In other words, unexplained success severs the usual link between project value and continuation effort. \begin{corollary} Fix any finite initial misspecification concern $\lambda_1\in[0,\infty)$.
+Under the hypotheses of Theorem \ref{thm:dynamic:trap-scaleup}, there exists $\bar\theta_L\in(0,p)$ such that for all $\theta_L\in(0,\bar\theta_L)$: \begin{enumerate}[label=(\roman*),leftmargin=18pt] \item innovation is implementable at $t=1$ from the initial state $(\mu_1,\lambda_1)$; \item continued innovation is not implementable at $t=2$ after $(a_1=2,y_1=1)$; \item continued innovation is implementable at $t=2$ after $(a_1=2,y_1=0)$. \end{enumerate} \end{corollary}